An Inconvenient Truth

 A wise teacher once told me that to truly live, you must do so without permission.
 Seeing myself as a free spirit and natural rebel, I couldn’t imagine he didn’t see that I had already mastered the concept.
 “Think about it for a moment”, he then said, “to whom or what do you seek permission?”
 I just looked at him blankly, wondering what the infernal hell he was talking about.
 “Total up all the, ‘Don’t think that’, ‘Don’t say that’, ‘Don’t Be that’, or ‘A good Christian says or does’, ‘An attractive woman is’, ‘A successful person is’ and don’t forget all the ‘You have too’s’, and ‘you can’t do that’s’, and you can see that your life is more restrictive than need be.
 Except no one can define you, restrict you…without your permission.
 You have all the power to decide, no one else.
 You decide who or what enhances your life.
 And it isn’t always easy…because we can’t always choose who the people and circumstances are that surround us and fill our heads.
 But personal survival depends on those you choose to submit to.”
 He then gave us an assignment to list what permissions must be extended, and those that must be denied.
 I cried for a long time while doing that assignment.
 When challenged to do so, I felt the terrible weight of the shackles that I had the key to unlock all along, and that meant letting go of some people and ideas and learning to see others in a new light.
 Change sucks, and I certainly understand why people talk themselves into staying in a situation that is toxic, and they are bound, because once the shackles are off…you have to walk on your own.

 The reason I bring this lesson to light has much to do with my year of clarity.
-When I get lost in the business of living it’s easy to hand over your life in pieces without even being aware of it until suddenly, voila, my journey is weighted down by those shackles again.
+When I get lost in the business of living, it’s easy to hand over your life in pieces without even being aware of it until suddenly, voila, my journey is weighted down by those shackles again.
 Except this time, no tears, just resolve.
 I choose, once again, to live without permission.
 I’m not talking about anarchy here.
 There will be always be rules and laws that I submit to because I understand that in the long run they will be as much a service to me as to those that I love, live, work and play with.
 But to those voices, people and structures who try and rewrite the blueprint that is me because it serves their purpose, I respectfully decline.
 I know my heart and with clarity I can see who is helping me become and who is keeping me from becoming all that I can be.
 I decide.

 I also know that when I live without permission, I must extend to others the same accord.
 I must let them live according to their rhythm too.
 That means dancing a careful dance between support and control, and between fear and love.
 I am as guilty as any person of treading too far, of overpowering instead of graciously offering, and yet I won’t let myself be punished for trying too hard, even if I am sorry I overstep.
 And to those who have grown and expanded under my tutelage, I know that is because they have also brought out the best in me too.
 Because when you live without permission and allow others to live with out permission, everyone benefits.
 We all get to be our bigger and better selves.